MarcDavila1022/Tic_Tac_Toe/README.md

         gamerunning = False
         exit()

-"""
-Lines 144-155: The last two functions to finish off this program are used to to switch the player.
+#Lines 144-155: The last two functions to finish off this program are used to to switch the player.
-I also decided to create a small computer that chooses between the gameboard through a random command.
+#I also decided to create a small computer that chooses between the gameboard through a random
+#command.
 Additionally, if the spot has already been chosen the code will play again with the while\
-loop.
-"""
+#loop.

 def switchPlayer():
     global CurrentPlayer